cvet/fonline/BuildScripts/README.md

 * BuildScripts/android-arm64.sh - build Android binaries (arm64 only) *(run on Unix platforms)*
 * BuildScripts/mac.sh - build macOS binaries *(run on macOS only)*
 * BuildScripts/ios.sh - build iOS binaries (arm64) *(run on macOS only)*
-* BuildScripts/make-sdk.sh - make final sdk from previous builds *(run on Unix platforms)*

 ## Build environment variables

 Build scripts (sh/bat) may be called both from current directory or repository root (e.g. BuildScripts/linux.sh).
 Following environment variables optionally may be set before starting build scripts:

-#### FO_BUILD_DEST *(default: Build)*
+#### FO_WORKSPACE *(default: Workspace)*

 Path to build directory, where all required configuration (_.sln_/_Makefile_/etc.) and compiled binaries will be stored.
-Default behaviour is build in repository in 'Build' directory which is already placed to gitignore and not follow to futher commit.
+Default behaviour is build in repository in 'Workspace' directory which is already placed to gitignore and not follow to futher commit.

-Example: `export FO_BUILD_DEST=c:/fonline-build`
+Example: `export FO_WORKSPACE=c:/fonline-workspace`

 #### FO_ROOT *(default: . or ../ automatic detection)*

 Path to root directory of FOnline repository.
 If you try run build script from root (e.g. BuildScripts/linux.sh) then current directory taked.
 If you try run build script from BuildScripts directory (e.g. ./linux.sh) then one level outside directory taked.
 This behaviour determined by exition of CMakeLists.txt file in current directory.

 Example: `export FO_ROOT=c:/fonline-repo`

 #### FO_INSTALL_PACKAGES *(default: 1)*

 Automatically install packages needed for build.
 Needed sudo permissions.

 Example: `export FO_INSTALL_PACKAGES=0`